canonical/spread/README.md

 needed for debugging, tracing, etc.
 This option can be used just when 1 job is used at all.
 This limitation it needed to avoid mixing the output of different jobs in the same output.
+Is it possible to add the time for each line shown as part of the output by using `-show-time`.

 <a name="passwords">